Zeraphim/Java-REST-API-Products-Demo/README.md

 1. Clone the repository
 2. Open the project in IntelliJ
-3. In `src/main/java` folder you may choose `com.g4.RestApiScorecardsDemo` package,
+3. In `src/main/java` folder you may choose `com.g4.RestApiProductsDemo` package,
-4. Open the `RestApiScorecardsDemoApplication.java` file and run the application
+4. Open the `RestApiProductsDemoApplication.java` file and run the application
 5. Access <http://localhost:8080> in the browser
 6. You may try experimenting with the endpoints below in Postman.